Second Anglo-Mysore War: War

-Instead of following up the victory and pressing on for a decisive victory at Madras, Hyder Ali renewed the siege at Arcoty, which he captured on 3 November.
+Instead of following up the victory and pressing on for a decisive victory at Madras, Hyder Ali renewed the siege at Arcot, which he captured on 3 November.
 This decision gave the British time to shore up their defences in the south, and to despatch reinforcements under the command of Sir Eyre Coote to Madras.

 Coote, though repulsed at Chidambaram, defeated Hyder Ali in succession in the battles of Porto Novo and Sholinghur, while Tipu was forced to raise the siege of Wandiwash, and besieged Vellore instead.
 The arrival of Lord Macartney as governor of Madras in the summer of 1781 included news of war with the Dutch Republic.
 Macartney ordered the seizure of Dutch outposts in India, and the British captured the main Dutch outpost at Negapatam after three weeks of siege in November 1781 against defenses that included 2,000 of Hyder Ali's men.
 This forced Hyder Ali to realize that he could never completely defeat a power that had command of the sea, since British naval support contributed to the victory.

 Tipu also defeated Colonel Braithwaite at Annagudi near Tanjore on 18 February 1782.
 This army consisted of 100 Europeans, 300 cavalry, 1400 sepoys and 10 field pieces.
 Tipu seized all the guns and took the entire detachment as prisoners.
-In December 1781 Tipu seized Chittur from British hands.
+In December 1781, Tipu seized Chittur from British hands.
 These operations gave Tipu valuable military experience.
 Both Hyder Ali and Tipu Sultan gained alliances with Ali Raja Bibi Junumabe II and the Mappila Muslim community and later met with Muslim Malay from Malacca under Dutch service.